uvjim/linksys_velop/README.md

 ![Configure Logging](images/config_logging.png)

 - `Include the serial number in debug logs`: setting this will make the serial number of the primary node appear in the debug logs.
 This will be useful if there a multiple instances of the integration configured. _(defaults to off)_
+- `Include query responses in logs`: setting this will cause the debug logs to include the responses to the queries.
+This could drastically increase the size of your logs depending on the number of devices you have connected to the mesh.

+  > __N.B.__ there is no redaction on the responses as much of the response will be required for troubleshooting.
+Using [diagnostics](#diagnostics-integration) a pre-processed and redacted version can be downloaded for the mesh or a node.
+  _(defaults to off)_
 - `Logging mode` - this setting has no effect if logging for the integration is configured in `configuration.yaml`
   - `off`: disable debug logging
   - `Single poll`: only enable debug logging for a single poll requesting information from the Mesh.

 ## Advanced Options